hashicorp/terraform-provider-aws/website/docs/r/rds_cluster.html.markdown

 * `engine` - (Optional) The name of the database engine to be used for this DB cluster.
 Defaults to `aurora`.
 Valid Values: `aurora`, `aurora-mysql`, `aurora-postgresql`
 * `final_snapshot_identifier` - (Optional) The name of your final DB snapshot when this DB cluster is deleted.
 If omitted, no final snapshot will be made.
 * `global_cluster_identifier` - (Optional) The global cluster identifier specified on [`aws_rds_global_cluster`](/docs/providers/aws/r/rds_global_cluster.html).
+* `enable_global_write_forwarding` - (Optional) Whether cluster should forward writes to an associated global cluster.
+Applied to secondary clusters to enable them to forward writes to an [`aws_rds_global_cluster`](/docs/providers/aws/r/rds_global_cluster.html)'s primary cluster.
+See the [Aurora Userguide documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database-write-forwarding.html) for more information.
 * `iam_database_authentication_enabled` - (Optional) Specifies whether or mappings of AWS Identity and Access Management (IAM) accounts to database accounts is enabled.
 Please see [AWS Documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/UsingWithRDS.IAMDBAuth.html) for availability and limitations.
 * `iam_roles` - (Optional) A List of ARNs for the IAM roles to associate to the RDS Cluster.
 * `kms_key_id` - (Optional) The ARN for the KMS encryption key.
 When specifying `kms_key_id`, `storage_encrypted` needs to be set to true.